How important are your social media updates? Would you like to write effective social media updates?

 Sign up to have our latest blog posts emailed straight to your inbox and get the Free Video Tutorial “How to Use Pinterest for Business?”

-Do you follow the above steps while making your updates?
-Are there any other extra steps one should take?
+What other steps do you follow while writing effective social media updates?
+Did I forget to list anything important?
 I would love to hear your thoughts.
 Please leave your comments in the comments box below.